 Whether refinancing or purchasing a new home, shopping for a mortgage probably isn't something you do every day.
 And if you haven't done it since the start of the housing market crash and credit crisis, you'll see that the rules have changed.
 Get up to speed with this guide to shopping for a mortgage loan in today's unique market.
 Mortgage Shopping: Ten Steps to Success For best results, shop with...
 Read More

-HSH.com releases its latest Weekly Mortgage Rates Radar showing another dip in mortgage rates seven-day period ending April 15, as wobbly economic conditions continue to provide unexpectedly low interest rates.
-The Weekly Mortgage Rates Radar reports the average rates and points offered by lenders for the two most popular types of mortgages, the conforming 30-year fixed-rate mortgage and the conforming...
+HSH.com releases its latest Weekly Mortgage Rates Radar showing little change in popular mortgage rates during the seven-day period ending July 22, as stronger economic signals continue to be offset by global tensions.
+The Weekly Mortgage Rates Radar reports the average rates and points offered by lenders for the two most popular types of mortgages, the conforming 30-year fixed-rate mortgage and the...
 Read More

 APR, or annual percentage rate, represents the cost of your mortgage as a percentage of the loan amount.
 APR is supposed to make comparing and selecting the best mortgage rates easier, and mortgage lenders are required by law to disclose it.
 If you borrow $200,000 at 5%, you are paying more for your loan than just the 5% monthly interest.
 For example, it might cost you $4,000 just to originate the...
 Read More

 Consumer Handbook on Adjustable Rate Mortgages Prepared by the Federal Reserve Board and the Office of Thrift Supervision This booklet was prepared in consultation with the following organizations: American Bankers Association Comptroller of the Currency Consumer Federation of America Credit Union National Association, Inc. FederalDeposit Insurance Corporation Federal Reserve Board's Consumer Advisory...
 Read More